AAArtLeG/TSS_2025_Legeida/SRS_PhotoApp.md

 ### 3.1 Photo Management

 - FR-1.1: The user can import photos from local folders and external drives.
+- FR-1.2: The application must be able to display all photos in supported formats located in the selected folder, including its subfolders.
-- FR-1.2: The system supports the following formats: `.jpg`, `.png`, `.tiff`, paired RAW files, and `.heic`.
+- FR-1.3: The system supports the following formats: `.jpg`, `.jpeg`,`.png`, `.tiff`, `.gif`, and `.bmp`.
-- FR-1.3: Imported photos are displayed in albums or gallery view.
+- FR-1.4: Imported photos are displayed in albums or gallery view.
+- FR-1.5: The number of displayed thumbnails must be adapted to the size of the display window in which the gallery is shown.
-- FR-1.4: The user can open a single photo from the gallery.
+- FR-1.6: The user can open a single photo from the gallery.
+- FR-1.7: Each photo can be displayed in its original resolution after being selected from the gallery.
+If the photo is larger than the display window, the user must have the option to scroll within the window to view the entire image.
-- FR-1.5: The user can tag, rate, and comment on individual photos.
+- FR-1.8: The user can tag, rate, and comment on individual photos.
+- FR-1.9: For each photo, it must be possible to add one tag and one rating (1–5).
+If no rating is provided, the photo is considered unrated.
-- FR-1.6: The user can search and filter photos by date, tag, rating, or comment.
+- FR-1.10: The user can search and filter photos by date, tag or rating.
-- FR-1.7: The user can edit or create new photo categories.
+- FR-1.11: The user can edit or create new photo tag.
-- FR-1.8: The system can load and display large libraries (up to 10,000 photos) without excessive memory usage.
+- FR-1.12: The system can load and display large libraries (up to 10,000 photos) without excessive memory usage.
-- FR-1.9: The app automatically saves user data (tags, edits, queue) every 30 seconds or after major actions.
+- FR-1.13: The app automatically saves user data (tags, edits, queue) every 30 seconds or after major actions.

 ### 3.2 Photo Editing

 - FR-2.1: The user can perform basic edits, including crop, rotate, brightness, contrast, and sharpness adjustments.
+- FR-2.2: It must be possible to apply predefined filters: grayscale (monochromatic), sepia, negative, pastel effect, and vintage.
-- FR-2.2: The user can apply edits to a single image or a group of selected images.
+- FR-2.3: The user can apply edits to a single image or a group of selected images.
-- FR-2.3: The user can add a watermark or logo with adjustable position (corner selection) and transparency.
+- FR-2.4: The user can add a watermark or logo with adjustable position (corner selection) and transparency.
+- FR-2.5: The user can specify the watermark image.
-- FR-2.4: The system provides undo and redo options for basic edits.
+- FR-2.6: The system provides undo and redo options for basic edits.
-- FR-2.5: Edited photos can be exported to `.jpg`, `.png`, and `.tiff` formats.
+- FR-2.7: Each photo, either after editing or without any modifications, can be exported to `.jpg`, `.jpeg`,`.png`, `.tiff`, `.gif`, and `.bmp` formats.

 ### 3.3 User Interface and Interaction

+- FR-3.1: The user interface (UI) must be clear and unambiguously described.
-- FR-3.1: The system includes a progress bar for long-running operations (e.g., batch processing, large imports).
+- FR-3.2: The system includes a progress bar for long-running operations (e.g., batch processing, large imports).
-- FR-3.2: The app must start easily on Windows (portable EXE or simple installer).
+- FR-3.3: The app must start easily on Windows (portable EXE or simple installer).
-- FR-3.3: The system provides an auto-save mechanism to prevent loss of edits after crashes.
+- FR-3.4: The system provides an auto-save mechanism to prevent loss of edits after crashes.
-- FR-3.4: Developers must provide weekly progress updates to the customer (internal reporting).
+- FR-3.5: Developers must provide weekly progress updates to the customer (internal reporting).

 ## 4. Non-Functional Requirements (NFR)